turulomio/pydicts/NEW_RELEASE.md

   4. Make a comit with the form pydicts-$NEWVERSION$
   5. git push
   6. Create a new release setting $NEWVERSION$
+  7. poetry build
-  7. poetry publish --username --password
+  8. poetry publish --username --password